cryptic-game/cryptic/conventions.md

 ## Branch Naming

 Use pull requests to add new commits to master (main) [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) that contains the actual version.
-Pull requests require two approvals.

 ### Feature branches